learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 + Create a function `changePlaylistSong`, which accepts three arguments (the playlist object, the artist name, and the new song you would like to add).
 The body of the function should update the artist key with the new song value, and return the updated playlist.

 + Create a function `readPlaylist`, which accepts one argument (the playlist object).
 The function should iterate over the key-value pairs and use `console.log` to print out the playlist's artists and songs.
+The function should check to see if there are songs on the playlist.
+If there aren't any, it should print out `"your playlist is empty"`.